Bilingual and English as a Second Language (ESL) Endorsement

 I am already a licensed teacher but would like to pursue the ESL and/or bilingual endorsement through a master's degree.
 Which should I pursue?

-The Educational Studies concentration within the Master's in Instructional Leadership program through the Curriculum and Instruction department will allow you to focus your coursework on the endorsement with just 4 additional courses needed for the degree.
+The Language, Literacies and Learning Master's program through the Curriculum and Instruction department will allow you to focus your coursework on the endorsement.

 Can I obtain an endorsement if I'm not presently enrolled in a degree program at the College of Education?

 - You do not need to be enrolled in any University Program.
 This program can supplement your existing education and training.
-These courses can be taken through the Office of Continuing Education.
+These courses can be taken through the UIC Extended Campus Office.

 - Non-degree applicants can enroll in the five courses required for these Endorsements (applicants must meet the non-degree application deadlines for these courses).